frankstepanski/node-express-course/week3/readme.md

 Not very exciting, but it's a start. :thumbsup:

-Let's implement the third party logging middleware [Morgan](https://www.npmjs.com/package/morgan).
-First, require morgan at the top of your app.js file, right after the other requires.
+Let's implement the third party logging middleware [Morgan](https://www.npmjs.com/package/morgan), first we require it at the top of the app.js file, right after the other requires.

 ```
 const morgan = require("morgan");
 ```

-Then register the middleware with the use() method.
+Then we register the middleware with the use() method.

 ```
 app.use(morgan("dev"));